damiann/alternative-internet/README.md

 ### Tor

-[Tor](https://www.torproject.org/) protects you by bouncing your communications around a distributed network of relays run by volunteers all around the world: it prevents somebody watching your Internet connection from learning what sites you visit, and it prevents the sites you visit from learning your physical location.
+[Tor](https://www.torproject.org/) protects you by bouncing your communications around a distributed network of relays run by volunteers all around the world: it prevents anyone from learning your browsing habits, and it prevents anyone from learning your physical location.

 ### Tox